this is not a book of shadows

 What's up with that?

-Theosophists particularly are responsible for this original act of cultural appropriation from the Dharmic faiths of the eastern world.
-Under the leadership of Madame Blavatsky the Theosophist's Society sought to synthesize and spread a single, essential, global religion.
-They appealed to citizens of the British colony of India in particular, offering to them the idea that their philosophies and beliefs had great value to the world.
-In return they rewrote those philosophies and beliefs into books meant to appeal to western audiences.
-A big part of creating that appeal was whitewashing and handwaving away the origins of it.
-This is where the 'wisdom of the East' trope gets cemented, and it's still getting people killed in India.
+Theosophists, in particular, were responsible for this original act of cultural appropriation from the Dharmic faiths of the eastern world.
+Under Madame Blavatsky, the Theosophical Society sought to synthesise and spread a single, essential, global religion.
+They appealed especially to citizens of the British colony of India, offering the idea that their philosophies and beliefs had immense global value.
+In return, they rewrote those philosophies and beliefs into books meant to appeal to Western audiences.
+A big part of creating that appeal was whitewashing and handwaving away the origins.
+This is where the wisdom of the East trope gets cemented, and it is still getting people killed in India.

-Reincarnation, universal oneness, spiritual vibrations, grounding, karma, energetic channels (nadis), chakras, a universal God that manifests through all conceptions of the divine, the existence of many divine beings though only some are worshiped by each individual (henotheism), the progression of time through a cycle, the belief that the individual is one with the divine (monism), kundalini, meditation, mindfulness, chanting, the belief that the physical world is an illusion that distracts the soul from the true world of the non-physical and divine, Yoga, sound vibrations that can change energetic forces (e.g. healing), visualization, intention, liberation from the cycle of rebirth, transcendence of the self beyond the physical form, the concept of enlightenment itself, and more I haven't even heard of, all ideas lifted straight from Hindu scriptures that have made their way into modern practices of witchcraft with no acknowledgment of their origin.
-As this document moves through the various concepts and beliefs underlying the practice of witchcraft those origins will be recognized.
+Reincarnation, universal oneness, spiritual vibrations, grounding, karma, energetic channels (nadis), chakras, a universal god that manifests through all conceptions of the divine, the existence of many divine beings though only some are worshipped by each individual (henotheism), the progression of time through a cycle, the belief that the individual is one with the divine (monism), kundalini, meditation, mindfulness, chanting, the belief that the physical world is an illusion that distracts the soul from the true world of the non-physical and divine, yoga, sound vibrations that can change energetic forces (for example, healing), visualisation, intention, liberation from the cycle of rebirth, transcendence of the self beyond the physical form, the concept of enlightenment itself, all are ideas lifted straight from Hindu scriptures that have made their way into modern witchcraft with little to no acknowledgment of origin.
+As this document moves through the various concepts and beliefs underlying the practise of witchcraft, those origins will be recognised.

 Hold up, isn't that Buddhist stuff?

 I find that lots of philosophies that came to Buddhism from Hinduism are usually only traced back as far as their Buddhist practitioners.
-But these things come and go, ebb and flow, with time and cultural events.
-In the days when Vivekananda was the toast of the western esoteric scene, Hinduism was more influential.
-In both instances the two were conflated, along with other religions from eastern regions as 'Eastern thought' and resold to westerners with a fat markup.
-And that's one way that cultural appropriation works.
+But these things ebb and flow with time and cultural events.
+When Vivekananda was the toast of the Western esoteric scene, Hinduism was more influential.
+In both instances, the two were conflated, along with other religions from eastern regions, as 'Eastern thought' and resold to Westerners with a fat markup.
+And that’s one way that cultural appropriation works.

 so is witchcraft cultural appropriation?